 That white teacher was later seen by my family as we were driving past the school.
 He was staggering with a whisky bottle in his hand in the elementary school playground that summer because he was no longer with the school, some said he was fired.

-Now that is what I call reaping and sowing, not biblical but Spiritual, all in the hands of my Creator who allowed my INDIAN Ancestors to stand with me the day I stood up in that classroom, who allowed my Indian Ancestors to be there with me and my parents that day my parents came to the school to confront that white teacher in front of me, my Creator who allowed my Indian Ancestors to be there the day I graduated from elementary school with straight A's in spite of that white teacher trying to oppress me for standing up for my Indian blood.
+Now that is what I call reaping and sowing, all in the hands of my Creator who allowed my INDIAN Ancestors to stand with me the day I stood up in that classroom, who allowed my Indian Ancestors to be there with me and my parents that day my parents came to the school to confront that white teacher in front of me, my Creator who allowed my Indian Ancestors to be there the day I graduated from elementary school with straight A's in spite of that white teacher trying to oppress me for standing up for my Indian blood.

 My Indian Ancestors are still with me today as I fight oppression with my Indian people today against the Paper Genocide being done to us Tuscarora in North Carolina, and who allows this...our Creator.